Overview of Housing Options

 Section 8/Housing Choice Voucher Program Rental Assistance

 There is more demand for low-income housing than Homes for Good can provide on its own.
 That’s where Section 8, which is sometimes called the Housing Choice Voucher Program, comes in.
 If you qualify for Section 8 funds, you receive a voucher that pays for a portion of your rent at a home owned by a private landlord.
 The voucher stands in for cash as long as the rent amount is appropriate and the housing unit passes a Housing Quality Standard (HQS) inspection performed by Homes for Good.
 The amount of the voucher is set so you will pay approximately 30% of your adjusted monthly income for rent and utilities.
 With certain restrictions, Homes for Good will pay the landlord the approximate difference between the tenant contribution and the full rental cost.
-Learn more about Section 8 or apply here.
+Learn more about Section 8 by clicking here .

 Housing Choice Project Based Voucher Program: